Md-Solaiman-Ovi/react-task-encoder-it/README.md

 pnpm run dev
 ```
 This will open the project in your default web browser at `http://localhost:3000`.

-### 5. View Live Changes

-- Open the project files in VS Code.
-- Make changes to the code (e.g., in the `src` folder).
-- The browser will automatically refresh to reflect your changes.

 ### 5. Live Preview Link
 - https://react-task-encoder-it.vercel.app/